-If a drunk driver caused your accident in Des Moines, the standard for proving the drunk driving accident cause will differ in civil court compared to criminal court.
+If a drunk driver caused your car accident in Des Moines, the standard for proving the drunk driving accident case will differ in civil court compared to criminal court.
 Learn the difference and how each affects you.

 What is the difference between a criminal and civil case?

 There is a big difference between a criminal and civil case, although a person who has committed a criminal offense may face both.
 A criminal case is a case brought against the defendant by the state prosecutor’s office.
 It is meant to punish the defendant for the crime if convicted.

 - Other penalties